BCDevOps/aws-sea-guardrail-scanner/README.md

 # aws-sea-guardrail-scanner

-The repo contains a set of scripts that:
+The repo contains a set of scripts that allow:
-- Run a guardrails scan
+- Run a single guardrails scan
-- Generate a json and html file
+- Run multiple guardrails scans
 - Compare json files to detect the differences creating a html report

 Running the script before and after an upgrade, and then running the comparison between these two scans will produce a report with the changes in the main parameters, roles and policies if any.
 The report needs to be checked manually to determine if changes are expected or not.